Register

 Cancellation Policy

 In the event the client is unable to keep an appointment, the client must cancel the appointment in the portal at minimum of 24 hours in advance of the scheduled appointment.
 If the appointment is not cancelled 24 hours prior to scheduled time, the client will be fully financially responsible for the session missed.
 If using a form of EAP for session payment, a late cancel (less than 24-hours) or no-show counts toward the total sessions authorized.
-If the client does not notify of impending late arrival and fails to show up for an appointment within the first 15 minutes of the scheduled session, it will be considered a no-show and the client's card on file will be charged accordingly for the full session rate.
+If the client does not notify of impending late arrival and fails to show up for an appointment within the first 15 minutes of the scheduled session, it will be considered a no-show and the client's card on file will be charged accordingly for the full session rate (or insurance reimbursement rate, if applicable).
 Insurance companies do not reimburse clients for missed sessions.
 Any exceptions to this policy will be based upon case-by-case emergency situations, as determined by the therapist.
 Three no-shows is grounds for termination from therapy at this practice and referrals to other community providers will be provided.

 Structure of Sessions